Dennis the Menace (film): Production

+Following the success of Home Alone, studios became interested in producing a feature film adaptation of Hank Ketcham's Dennis the Menace.
+20th Century Fox had shown interest in the project, but potential conflicts with a Dennis the Menace stage musical that was concurrently in development saw producers pass on the deal.
+Additional offers were fielded from Walt Disney Pictures, as well as Steven Spielberg and Kathleen Kennedy of Amblin Entertainment.
+The film was taken to Warner Bros.
+Pictures after Ernest Chambers, Ketcham's longtime friend and the film's executive producer, was reacquainted with John Schimmel, who was an executive at the company.
+Warner Bros. optioned Dennis the Menace for $100,000 against $1.6 million, with an additional $250,000 to Ketcham, contingent on the film entering production.

+In May 1992, it was reported that Walter Matthau would portray Mr. Wilson and filming would begin that summer.
+Mason Gamble won the role of Dennis Mitchell after beating a reported 20,000 children whom had auditioned.
+Matthau had originally planned to stay aloof from Gamble because Mr. Wilson does not like children (unlike Matthau), but this was abandoned on the first day of filming when Gamble immediately recognized him as Mr. Wilson, ran into his arms, and started showing him affection.
+Chambers was reportedly very satisfied with the casting and complemented the chemistry between Matthau and Gamble.
+According to Matthau, Christopher Lloyd's performance as Switchblade Sam was so terrifying that it frightened one of the child actors, who could not work for two days after.

-Production president Terry Semel wanted Tim Burton to direct the film, but executive producer Ernest Chambers rejected the idea and hired John Hughes as writer and producer, based on his work on the Home Alone films.
-Hughes hired Patrick Read Johnson to direct the film after seeing Spaced Invaders; but Johnson left after having "creative differences" with Hughes, and Nick Castle was hired to replace him.
-Mason Gamble won the role of Dennis Mitchell after beating out a reported 20,000 children who had auditioned for it.
+Production president Terry Semel wanted Tim Burton to direct the film, but Ketcham's longtime friend and the film's executive producer Ernest Chambers rejected the idea and hired John Hughes as writer and producer, based on his work on the Home Alone films.
+Hughes hired Patrick Read Johnson to direct the film after seeing Spaced Invaders, but Johnson left after having "creative differences" with Hughes, and Nick Castle was hired to replace him.

-The film premiered on June 25, 1993.
-It is known as simply Dennis in the United Kingdom to avoid confusion with an unrelated British comic strip, also called Dennis the Menace, which debuted in 1951.

 Music

 The film's music was composed by veteran composer Jerry Goldsmith, who was John Hughes's first and only choice to write the score.
-The short-lived label Big Screen Records released an album of Goldsmith's score that coincided with the film in July 1993; La-La Land Records issued the complete score in April 2014 as part of their Expanded Archival Collection on Warner Bros. titles.
+The short-lived label Big Screen Records released an album of Goldsmith's score in July 1993.
+La-La Land Records issued the complete score in April 2014 as part of their Expanded Archival Collection on Warner Bros. titles.

 Additionally, three pop hits were featured in the film: "Don't Hang Up" by The Orlons, "Whatcha Know Joe" by Jo Stafford (from the 1963 album Getting Sentimental over Tommy Dorsey) and "A String of Pearls" by Glenn Miller and His Orchestra.

 Release

 Dennis the Menace was released theatrically on June 25, 1993.
+It is known as simply Dennis in the United Kingdom to avoid confusion with the unrelated British comic strip, also called Dennis the Menace, which debuted in 1951.